 A Special Summer Program for High School Students

-In 2023, the School of Engineering at Santa Clara University will host its 34th annual Summer Engineering Seminar (SES) program.
-Named as one of 2022 Inspiring Programs in STEM from the INSIGHT Into Diversity magazine, SES is proud to announce an expansion to the program.
+In 2024, the School of Engineering at Santa Clara University will host its 35th Annual Summer Engineering Seminar (SES) program.
+Named as one of 2022 and 2023 (page 64) Inspiring Programs in STEM from the INSIGHT Into Diversity magazine.

 SES Advanced (Year-Two) Returning Participants: Past participants will receive a separate invitation